 Typical assignments for speech pathology students may include research papers, exams, presentations, labs, and observation assignments.
 Due to the hands-on nature of this field, students should expect to fulfill a certain number of supervised field and clinical hours as part of the program.
 This will often include observing treatment, planning treatment strategies and therapy options, collecting patient data, and compiling notes and progress reports for patients.

 Building a Career

 Graduates who earn a master's degree in speech pathology must still meet all the necessary licensing requirements in their state before they can practice as a speech-language pathologist.
 Please note that these requirements can vary by location.
 With an aging population and widespread growth in health care, licensed speech-language pathologists have a favorable job outlook.
 According to the U.S. Bureau of Labor Statistics (BLS), the demand for speech-language pathologists is expected to grow by 23% over the projection period of 2010 to 2020.
 This is much faster than the 14% expected growth for all occupations during this time frame.

-In 2010, the median annual wage for speech pathologists was $66,920, according to the BLS.
+The median annual wage for speech pathologists is $66,920, according to the BLS.
 Pathologists who worked in scientific research and development services earned the highest salaries at a mean annual wage of $146,810.
-However, the most common industries for employment among speech-language pathologists are elementary and secondary schools, physicians’ offices, and general medical and surgical hospitals.
+However, the most common industries for employment among speech-language pathologists are elementary and secondary schools, physicians' offices, and general medical and surgical hospitals.
 Please note, though, that actual salaries and job openings can vary based on your level of experience, education, location, type of employer, and the general economic climate.